 - Not leaving the front door open.
 We hope you’re not doing this one whether or not you have a puppy.

-So we know for sure that dogs aren’t sheep.
+Have a dog that seems to eat anything and everything in their way?
+This is the new puppy tip for you.
+So, we know for sure that dogs aren’t sheep.
 Even if you’ve named them Shaun.
 What this also means is that, unlike sheep, dogs shouldn’t be left to graze on food all day.
 Leaving food all day for the puppy to have every now and then on their own schedule, isn’t the best idea.